vuejs/test-utils-docs/src/guide/vue-router.md

   [Vue Router warn]: Unexpected error when starting the router: TypeError: Cannot read property '_history' of null
 ```

 Although it's not entirely clear from the warning, it's related to the fact that Vue Router 4 handles routing asynchronously, and before anything is rendered, the router must be in a "ready" state.
-For this reason Vue Router provides an `isReady` function, which we can `await` to ensure the router is ready and the initial routing has occurred before rendering anything.
+For this reason Vue Router provides an `isReady` function, which we can `await` to ensure the router is ready and the initial navigation has finished before rendering anything.

 Furthermore, the jsdom environment most test runners use will not do an initial navigation to `/` like a regular browser, so we need to handle this ourselves.
 Update the test to do the initial navigation to `/`, and ensure the navigation has completed by awaiting `isReady`: